OWASP/ASVS/4.0/en/0x18-V10-Malicious.md

 Once an application is deployed, malicious code can still be inserted.
 Applications need to protect themselves against common attacks, such as executing unsigned code from untrusted sources and sub-domain takeovers.

-Complying with this section is likely to be operational and continuous in nature.
+Complying with this section is likely to be operational and continuous.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---:| :---: | :---: |